voxeltheater/handbook/tech/lx-series-2.md

 <img width="40%" align="right" src="https://user-images.githubusercontent.com/919746/157324893-d605b17f-6312-4d54-9519-cb449258e73e.png">

 ## Standard Configuration
 The Series 2 has a lot of configurable settings!
 After every Voxel project, we restore them to the following settings using a Swisson RDM tool.
-After using the tool to `Set Factory Default`, we change the RDM personality to `024 - RGB Strobe`.
+After using the tool to restore to factory default settings, we change the RDM personality to `024 - RGB Strobe`.

 ### DMX Settings
 | Setting | Value  |